“The path you will take is unknown, and the uncertainty of that path will take you to places you never imagined” Shaina Feingold

 At some point I realized I couldn’t continue the way I was going.
 I couldn’t be present for my son and that was devastating to me.
 Here I wanted motherhood and I couldn’t be the mom I had dreamed of being.
 That’s when I realized I needed to seek out therapy again, but this time I needed to find a different way.
 That is when I found Brainspotting.

 For the first time I was able to not just talk about my experiences and trauma, but actually process them on a deeper, more profound level.
 I was healing those old wounds!
 With a combination of weekly brainspotting and a new miracle medication for CF, my life turned around.
 The emotional pain slowly dwindled and I am finally able to be present for my children.

 MORE THAN JUST CF

 Many people when they hear I have a chronic illness, see me as sick and fragile.
 However, CF does not define me, just like whatever you are going through does not define you.
-I am someone who enjoys running after my son (he’s a preschooler, so that happens often), hanging out with my friends and family, petting my dog, Cali, listening to music, and watching a good movie.
+I am someone who enjoys running after my sons, hanging out with my friends and family, petting my dog, Cali, playing board games, listening to music, and watching a good movie.

 Furthermore, I have made sure to never let CF stand in the way of my dreams.
-Despite the challenges I face living with CF, I have had the opportunity to live in different cities, including Minneapolis, New York, Los Angeles, and Sydney, Australia.
+Despite the challenges I face juggling motherhood and my health, I have had the opportunity to live in different cities, including Minneapolis, New York, Los Angeles, and Sydney, Australia.
 I have also gone bungee jumping, skydiving, and boogie boarding down class four rapids (I do not recommend that).

 I don’t want you to think that I never have hard days, I do!
 Unfortunately, life has its frustrations, which we can’t always control.
 However, over time I have learned how to manage and release those frustrations, so they don’t impact me in the same way.
 These are the tools I hope to provide you, so that you can live the life in which you have always dreamed!